maurinl26/dwarf-p-ice3/docs/translation_options.md

 - OELEC = .False. meaning electric charges are not sedimented PQXT, PQXS, PPQXS are omitted in mode_ice4_sedimentation_split.F90

+    - mode_ice4_sedimentation_split.F90
-    l465 to l475 removed in mode_ice4_sedimentation_split.F90
+        - l465 to l475 removed
-    l486 to l489 removed in mode_ice4_sedimentation_split.F90
+        - l486 to l489 removed
-    l504 to l512 removed in mode_ice4_sedimentation_split.F90
+        - l504 to l512 removed
-    l517 to l526 removed in mode_ice4_sedimentation_split.F90
+        - l517 to l526 removed
+    - mode_ice4_slow.F90
-    l151 is omitted in mode_ice4_slow.F90
+        - l151 is omitted

-    PLATHAM_IAGGS field is omitted (contribution of electrical field to aggregation)
+- PLATHAM_IAGGS field is omitted (contribution of electrical field to aggregation)

 - OSEDIM_BEARD = .False. meaning electric forces have no effect on sedimentation PEFIELDW

 - #ifdef REPRO48 set to True
     REPRO48 is a flag to keep consistent results with cy48